The-Mighty-P/MAGD-150-Assignments/README.md

 This lab simulates a Pong game using collision detection and movement.
 The game changes color depending on the side the ball was it on.
 The isn't human interactive.
 ## Lab 8:
 This lab is a movie poster called that black sun.
 PRessing a key allows it to be saved as a PDF, and clicking displays a secret message.
-## Lab 10
+## Lab 10:
 This lab uses 3D objects and uses access to the webcam.
-PRinted to the console is a cool tidbit on the amount of newcomers were added to Super Smash Bros as of November 2019.
+Printed to the console is a cool tidbit on the amount of newcomers were added to Super Smash Bros as of November 2019.
 The mouse moves around the camera.